 Conclusion

 Batch Processing is an important technique that helps enterprises to understand the data as well as process huge volumes of it efficiently.
 Kafka is a leading event streaming software that is used by many companies with even fortune 500 enterprises using its features.
-In this article, a comprehensive guide on Batch processing and Kafka was given along with the steps to set up the Kafka Batch processing with the help of spring boot.
-You will also find examples that will help in better understanding the process of Batch Streaming and implementing Kafka Batch Processing.
+In this article, a comprehensive guide on Batch processing and Kafka was given along with the steps to set up Kafka Batch processing with the help of Spring Boot.
+You will also find examples that will help you better understand the process of batch streaming and implementing Kafka batch processing.

 There are various trusted sources like Kafka that companies use as it provides many benefits, but, transferring data from it into a data warehouse is a hectic task.
-The Automated data pipeline helps in solving this issue and this is where Hevo comes into the picture.
-Hevo Data is a No-code Data Pipeline and has awesome 100+ pre-built Integrations that you can choose from.
+The automated data pipeline helps solve this issue, which is where Hevo comes into the picture.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.